Innovation

 Retail Chatbot

-Like all chatbots, the retail Chatbot performs the simple tasks well, with the KPI being it knows when to bring in a human agent, take over the communication, and deal with the customer directly.
+Like all chatbots, the retail Chatbot performs simple tasks well, with the KPI being it knows when to bring in a human agent, take over the communication, and deal with the customer directly.
 This feature sets Zend’s and Ada’s retail chat apart from the rest as consumers want their queries answered instantaneously, so it’s no surprise it’s proven integral to reducing cart abandonment.

 Targeted Customers

 Improving the quality of customers or website visitors to an eCommerce site is also an ongoing challenge.
-You either tackle it with transactional advertising like PPC and Facebook adverts or SEO and marketing.
+You tackle it with transactional advertising like PPC and Facebook adverts or SEO and marketing.
 Using advertising exclusively to drive visitor traffic is risky because if you stop advertising, your visitor traffic will also stop or slow to a trickle.